jetyue04/Power_Outages_Impact/README.md

 First, we decided to implement a classification model using Logistic Regression based on the following variables to predict whether or not an outage is caused by severe weather:

-- CLIMATE REGION (Nominal): This will help us account for any geographic significance for any severe weather-related power outages.
+- Climate Region (Nominal): This will help us account for any geographic significance for any severe weather-related power outages.
-- MONTH: Weather may be more or less favorable/severe in certain periods
+- Month (ordinal): Weather may be more or less favorable/severe in certain periods
-- OUTAGE DURATION: Severe weather related power outages may have correlatoin with outage duration.
+- Outage Duration (Quantitative): Severe weather related power outages may have correlatoin with outage duration.

+Here, we one-hot encode the climate region and month while we kept outage duration as is without any processing.

-### Results from our LogisticRegressor:
+### Results from our LogisticRegression:

 ```
 f1 score on training data: 0.7391941509470169